IBM/data-import/README.md

 REQUIREMENTS
 ===========

-This script is written to run in Python 2.
-It may work in Python 3, but it has not been tested and will likely need some modifications.
+This script is written to run in Python 2.7.6 and higher (a dependancy of the STIX library).
+It may work in Python 3, but it has not been tested by myself and will likely need some modifications.

+Note that QRadar does not currently ship with Python 2.7, so this script can normally not be run directly on the QRadar console without extensive workarounds.

 This script requires python-stix, libtaxii, and their dependancies.
-You can install these using the instructions located at
+You can install these using pip, or following the instructions located at

    https://github.com/STIXProject/python-stix